 lperf is a tool used to measure the throughput and quality of a network link.
-Jperf is used in conjunction with lperf and displays the lperf data results graphically.
+Another Application called Jperf can also be used which gives a graphical interface for all results.
 This instruction covers both lperf and Jperf, it does not cover the setup and configuration of the modems.
-Details of this can be found in previous sections.
+Details can be found in previous sections.